Formal Analysis and Supply Chain Security for Agentic AI Skills: Introduction

 \section{Introduction}

-On January~27, 2026, security researchers at Ethiack disclosed CVE-2026-25253~\cite{cve-2026-25253}, a remote code execution vulnerability in the OpenClaw agent skill runtime---the first Common Vulnerabilities and Exposures identifier assigned to an agentic AI system.
-Within days, the \emph{ClawHavoc} campaign~\cite{clawhavoc2026} exploited this and related weaknesses to infiltrate over 1{,}200 malicious skills into the OpenClaw marketplace, deploying the AMOS credential stealer to developer workstations.
-Concurrently, MalTool benchmarked 6{,}487~malicious tools targeting LLM-based agents~\cite{maltool2026}, demonstrating that VirusTotal fails to detect the majority of agent-targeted malware.
+In late January~2026, the researcher \emph{depthfirst} disclosed CVE-2026-25253~\cite{cve-2026-25253}, a one-click remote code execution vulnerability in OpenClaw reached through authentication-token exfiltration---among the first Common Vulnerabilities and Exposures identifiers assigned to an agentic AI system.
+Within days, the \emph{ClawHavoc} campaign~\cite{clawhavoc2026} published hundreds of malicious skills to the OpenClaw marketplace, deploying the AMOS credential stealer to developer workstations.
+Koi Security identified 341 malicious skills among the 2{,}857 then listed, 335 of them from this single campaign, and reported 824 by mid-February as the marketplace grew beyond 10{,}700; Antiy~CERT counted 1{,}184 malicious packages in the historical repository.
+Concurrently, MalTool synthesised 1{,}300 standalone malicious tools and 5{,}727 tools with embedded malicious behaviour targeting LLM-based agents~\cite{maltool2026}, demonstrating that VirusTotal fails to detect the majority of agent-targeted malware.
 A large-scale empirical analysis of 42{,}447~agent skills found that 26.1\%~exhibit at least one security vulnerability~\cite{agentskillswild2026}.

 These incidents are not isolated.
 They reflect a structural vulnerability in the emerging agent skill ecosystem: \emph{developers install and execute third-party skills with implicit trust and no formal analysis}.
 The agent skill supply chain---spanning authorship, registry publication, developer installation, runtime execution, and state persistence---reproduces the trust pathologies of traditional package ecosystems (npm, PyPI, crates.io) but with amplified risk, because agent skills execute with broad system privileges in the context of a powerful language model.